Refine your search

 Opening/office hours:

-Exceptions to the Student and Learning Services’ customer service opening hours are announced here:
+Up-coming exceptions to opening hours of Student and Learning Services’ customer service are:

 Before contacting us, please check if you can find the answer to your question in Kamu or in KamuBot!

-• If your message contains confidential information, contact us and we will give you instructions on how to send your message encrypted.
+• If your message contains confidential attachments, for example a document providing grounds for statutory absence, send it from your UEF email.
+All email exchange between UEF email addresses are encrypted.
+If your UEF account does not work and you want to send us encrypted email, please contact us and we will give you instructions on how to send your message encrypted.

 Visiting address: